Post job

 A postdoctoral research associate is responsible for assisting the educational institution's research department, writing research reports, analyzing research methods, and collecting information and related studies to support the research claims.
 Postdoctoral research associates must have excellent communication skills, both oral and written, reporting research updates to the research head, performing adjustments as needed, and gaining more expertise on the subject by brainstorming and discussing strategic procedures for the study.
 They may also conduct field investigation or coordinate with other institutions for additional reference, depending on the research's scope and limitation.

-As far as similarities go, this is where it ends because a scientist responsibility requires skills such as "molecular biology," "java," "product development," and "laboratory equipment."
+While similarities exist, there are also some differences between scientists and postdoctoral research associate.
+For instance, scientist responsibilities require skills such as "molecular biology," "java," "product development," and "laboratory equipment."
 Whereas a postdoctoral research associate is skilled in "python," "post-doctoral," "cell biology," and "c++."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A research fellow is an academic researcher who conducts research and analysis of comprehensive literature, data, and results and provides literature reviews.
 He/She supervises research assistants and recruits study participants to interview them for a particular study.
 To become a research fellow, a candidate should have a doctorate in a relevant discipline and publish peer-reviewed papers.
 Also, a research fellow can be an independent investigator or be supervised by a principal investigator.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, scientist responsibilities are more likely to require skills like "molecular biology," "java," "product development," and "laboratory equipment."
-Meanwhile, a research fellow might be skilled in areas such as "immunology," "cell biology," "python," and "nih."
+Meanwhile, a research fellow has duties that require skills in areas such as "immunology," "cell biology," "python," and "nih."
 These differences highlight just how different the day-to-day in each role looks.

-When it comes to the differences in education between the two professions, research fellows tend to reach similar levels of education than scientists.
+Research fellows earn a lower average salary than scientists.
+But research fellows earn the highest pay in the non profits industry, with an average salary of $57,261.
+Additionally, scientists earn the highest salaries in the technology with average pay of $134,486 annually.Average education levels between the two professions vary.
+Research fellows tend to reach similar levels of education than scientists.
 In fact, they're 0.4% less likely to graduate with a Master's Degree and 30.5% more likely to earn a Doctoral Degree.

 A postdoctoral associate is responsible for researching to support scientific claims and theories by collecting evidence and information to answer scientific questions.
 Postdoctoral associates must have excellent communication skills, both oral and written, to interact with people and document investigation findings.
 They also utilize laboratory tools and equipment for scientific researches, conduct field investigations, and interview participants.
 A postdoctoral associate designs comprehensive research models to discuss results with the panel and the team efficiently and accurately.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from scientist resumes include skills like "molecular biology," "product development," "laboratory equipment," and "gmp," whereas a postdoctoral associate might be skilled in "tip," "biomedical," "python," and "cell biology. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from scientist resumes include skills like "molecular biology," "product development," "laboratory equipment," and "gmp," whereas a postdoctoral associate is more likely to list skills in "tip," "biomedical," "python," and "cell biology. "

-Postdoctoral associates are known to earn similar educational levels when compared to scientists.
-Additionally, they're 4.8% less likely to graduate with a Master's Degree, and 30.8% less likely to earn a Doctoral Degree.
+Postdoctoral associates earn the highest salary when working in the education industry, where they receive an average salary of $53,445.
+Comparatively, scientists have the highest earning potential in the technology industry, with an average salary of $134,486.postdoctoral associates typically earn similar educational levels compared to scientists.
+Specifically, they're 4.8% less likely to graduate with a Master's Degree, and 30.8% less likely to earn a Doctoral Degree.

 A research associate is responsible for assisting the research team, organizing and interpreting findings, and verifying information before presenting the study to the board.
 Research associates duties also include gathering and comparing data from multiple sources, analyzing the current industry trends, creating draft outlines for reports, collecting individual contacts for interview purposes, and helping with the development of research procedures.
 A research associate must have excellent time-management skills and ability to multi-task, especially on meeting strict deadlines and conducting studies.